 With 6 data centers strategically spread out across the globe (all on the Google Cloud Platform), all you need to do is pick the closest one to your audience and let SiteGround work its magic.

-If you’re in the market for cloud hosting, we performed a test on SiteGround’s cloud hosting plan as well and the results were freaking insane!
+If you’re in the market for cloud hosting, we performed a test on SiteGround’s cloud hosting plan as well and the results were pretty good!

 Obviously, price.
 SiteGround’s renewal prices can get expensive; be mentally prepared to pay more than double the introductory prices to renew the contract.